📌Key Takeaways

 - Consider a morning exercise routine to establish healthy habits

-👉 Read more: Walking for Seniors Benefits
+👉 Read more: Walking After 60

 2. Swimming and Water Aerobics